2026 WAFES Conference

 19.1.
 Attendees who are eligible to claim costs must supply relevant tax receipts to receive reimbursement.

 19.2.
-Forms and tax receipts are to be submitted by Friday 24 October 2025 to the DFES Organiser at eventsandawards@dfes.wa.gov.au.
+Forms and tax receipts are to be submitted by Friday 30 October 2026 to the Organiser at eventsandawards@dfes.wa.gov.au.

 19.4.
-Parking reimbursement: Attendees who incur parking fees at regional airports or while in Perth attending the Event may claim reimbursement.
-A maximum of $20 per day will be reimbursed by DFES for this parking.
-Valet parking will not be reimbursed.
+Parking reimbursement: Eligible Attendees who incur parking fees at regional airports may claim reimbursement.
+As free parking is available at Crown Perth, paid parking and valet parking at Crown Perth will not be reimbursed.

 19.5.
-Meal claims: Reimbursement for all meals claimed shall be at the rates set out in the Public Service Award Travel Allowance Schedule Rates.
+Meal claims: Reimbursement for all meals claimed shall be at the rates set out on page 96 of the Public Service Award 1992 under the following conditions:

-• Meals include breakfast, lunch and/or dinner incurred while travelling or during the conference week when meals are not included as part of the conference or accommodation booking.
-For example, Volunteer Attendees registered to attend the AFAC Exhibition opening and welcome event, AFAC Conference or WAFES Awards gala dinner are not eligible to claim a meal as a meal is supplied as part of the event.
+• Main meals include breakfast, lunch and/or dinner incurred while travelling (if the Attendee’s BGU headquarters are more than 400 kilometres from Perth) or during the Event weekend, which are not supplied as part of the Event or accommodation booking.
+For example, volunteers registered to attend the Welcome Sundowner, WAFES Conference or WAFES Awards Gala Dinner are not eligible to claim a meal as a meal is supplied as part of the event.

-• Alcoholic beverages are not eligible to be claimed, and all receipts submitted must clearly outline details of any beverages being claimed.
+• Alcoholic beverages are not eligible to be claimed and all receipts must clearly outline the beverage being claimed.

 • Any charges for incidentals within the hotel room (such as mini bar expenses or alcohol purchases) are not claimable and payment for these will remain the responsibility of the Attendee.

-• Morning/afternoon tea expenses including coffee, tea and other drinks will not be reimbursed.
+• Morning/afternoon tea and snack expenses including coffee, tea and other drinks will not be reimbursed.

 20. Liability

 20.1.
-Attendees acknowledge and agree that, so far as permitted by law, DFES will not be liable for any death, injury, financial loss or damage sustained by an attendee as a result of, or arising from any circumstance, including (but not limited to) travel to or from the event and financial losses arising from rescheduling or cancellation of the Event.
+Event Attendees acknowledge and agree that, so far as permitted by law, the Organiser will not be liable for any death, injury, financial loss or damage sustained by an Event Attendee as a result of, or arising from any circumstance, including (but not limited to) travel to or from the Event and financial losses arising from rescheduling or cancellation of the Event.

 20.2.
-Attendees acknowledge and agree that so far as permitted by law, DFES will not be held responsible for the security of any personal belongings of attendees at the Event.
+Event Attendees acknowledge and agree that so far as permitted by law, the Organiser will not be held responsible for the security of any personal belongings of Attendees at the Event.

 Appendix 1